 Flexible Work Schedule

 One of the biggest advantages of being a personal trainer is the flexible work schedule.
-You can choose to work early mornings, late evenings, or even weekends depending on your clients’ needs.
-This flexibility allows you to work around other commitments such as school or family life.
-You tend to not have fixed hours of work, so you can decide when to book clients in that fit with your won schedule.
+You can choose to work early mornings, late evenings or even weekends depending on your clients’ needs.
+This flexibility allows you to work around other commitments such as education or family life.
+You also tend not to have fixed hours, so you can decide when to book clients in around your own schedule.

 Variety in Your Work

-No two days will be the same when you become a personal trainer.
-You’ll get to meet different people with different goals and help them achieve their fitness goals.
-This variety keeps your job interesting and engaging.
-Having a wider range of qualifications on top of your basic personal training qualification allows you to train different people, whether it be children, older adults, pre and post natal clients etc. This gives you a great variety of clients to work with.
+No two days are the same when you become a personal trainer.
+You’ll get to meet different people with different goals and help them work towards better fitness and health.
+This variety helps keep the role interesting and engaging.
+Having a wider range of qualifications on top of your basic personal training qualification also allows you to work with a broader mix of clients, whether that is children, older adults or pre and postnatal clients.

 Rewarding Career Path

-Being a personal trainer is incredibly rewarding.
-Seeing your clients achieve their goals and improve their health is an amazing feeling that will keep you motivated and inspired in your career path.
+Being a personal trainer can be incredibly rewarding.
+Seeing your clients achieve their goals and improve their health can be one of the most motivating parts of the job and is often what keeps trainers inspired in their career.

 The Cons of Being a Personal Trainer